kdboller/kdboller.github.io/index.md

----
-theme: jekyll-theme-slate
-navigation_weight: 1
----

-<h1> Hi, I’m Kevin Boller and thank you for visiting my personal website and blog. </h1>
+<h2> Hi, I’m Kevin Boller and thank you for visiting my personal website and blog. </h2>

 <p>I currently live in Austin, TX, where I am the VP of Product (Revenue and Analytics) for <a href="http://www.flosports.tv/" >FloSports</a>. </p>